truebluejw/ComfyUI-FFmpeg/README_EN.md

 Directly download the node source package, then extract it into the custom_nodes directory, and finally restart ComfyUI.

 #### Method 3：
-Install through ComfyUI-Manager by searching for 'ComfyUI-BiRefNet-Hugo' and installing it.
+Install through ComfyUI-Manager by searching for 'ComfyUI-FFmpeg' and installing it.

 ## Nodes introduction